 His message sparked something deep inside of me that put me on a different path in life.
 I let go of activities and friends that weren’t leading me in the right direction and even began thinking beyond myself, which is pretty rare for a fifteen-year-old.
 This conversation is crystal clear in my memory because it activated something inside me.

-One of the most powerful tools you have as a person, and as a leader, is your words.
-In a past blog article, I wrote about Power Words, I share the research on how certain words create more positive emotions and outcomes and how negative words create negative results.
+Some of the most powerful tools you have as a person, and as a leader, are your words.
+In a past blog article, I wrote about Power Words, I shared the research that indicates create more positive emotions and outcomes and how negative words create negative results.
 Words can become even more powerful when they are put into statements and used to give a message to others.

 You can use intentional messages to activate a person’s natural energy, motivation, confidence, and unleash a person to be and do their best in all areas of life.

-A message isn’t a motivational speech or a generic statement or cliche that falls empty.
+A message isn’t a motivational speech or a generic statement, or a cliche that falls empty.
 Rather, it’s a genuine message of care, value, confidence, and empowerment.

-If you truly want to begin to activate the best in the people around you, start using power messages.
+If you truly want to begin activating the best in the people around you, start using power messages.
 Here are several types of power messages you can use.